- A LinkedIn portfolio highlights your work with real examples like projects, articles, and videos to add depth to your profile beyond a resume.

 - Use high-quality visuals and include testimonials or data-backed results to build credibility and authority.

-How to add a portfolio to linkedin: Your secret career weapon
+How to add a portfolio to LinkedIn: Your secret career weapon

 In a rush and need the TL/DR version?